 ‘Someone advanced from the sea of faces, someone tall and gaunt, dressed in deep black, whose prominent cheek-bones and great, hollow eyes gave her a skull’s face parchment-white, set on a skeleton’s frame.
 She came towards me, and I held out my hand, envying her for her dignity and her composer, but when she took my hand, hers was limp and heavy, deathly cold, and it lay in mine like a lifeless thing.
 ‘This is Mrs Danvers’, said Maxim, and she began to speak, still leaving that dead hand in mine, her hollow eyes never leaving my eyes, so that my own wavered and would not meet hers, and as they did so, her hand moved in mine, the life returned to it, and I was aware of a sensation of discomfort and of shame.
 I cannot remember her words now, but I know that she bade me welcome to Manderley, in the name of herself and the staff, a stiff conventional speech rehearsed for the occasion, spoken in a voice as cold and lifeless as her hands had been.
 When she had finished she waited, as though for a reply, and I remember blushing scarlet, stammering some sort of thanks in return, and dropping both gloves in my confusion.
 She stooped to pick them up, and as she handed them to me I saw a little smile of scorn upon her lips, and I guessed at once she considered me ill-bred.
 Something, in the expression of her face, gave me a feeling of unrest, and even when she had stepped back, and taken her place amongst the rest, I could see that black figure standing out alone, individual and apart, and for all her silence I knew her eye to be upon me’.

-The description of the first meeting of the main heroine and Mrs Danvers tells a lot about the character of the woman.
-There are many symbolic references as well as perceptive notes that contrast with the main heroine’s personality or rather lack of it.
+The description of the first meeting of the narrator and Mrs Danvers tells a lot about the character of the woman.
+There are many symbolic references as well as perceptive notes that contrast with the narrator’s personality or rather lack of it.

 The great, hollow eyes of Mrs Danvers on her skull-like face is a reference to Plutonian energies – the planet of underworld, secrets, transformations, deaths, and power.
 Pluto rules the sign of Scorpio and the black colour of Mrs Danvers dress points to her Scorpio sign traits which is disclosed by Daphne du Maurier later in the story.
 The dignity, composer, and coldness of the housekeeper refers to Saturn and the sign of Capricorn.
 In fact, the whole of Manderley is a theme of Capricorn – an army of servants, set rules and routines, the subordination, the structure, the tradition, and the class system.
-Being very Plutonian, Mrs Danvers raises fear in the heart of the unworldly, ‘ill-bred’, out of place, and characterless main heroine.
-What the main heroine fears is the transformation and the work and input associated with it.
-Mrs Danvers represents an opportunity for the main heroine to look deeper into her own soul and find the desires and wishes that are hidden there from the world.
+Being very Plutonian, Mrs Danvers raises fear in the heart of the unworldly, ‘ill-bred’, out of place, and characterless narrator.
+What the narrator fears is not Mrs Danvers as such but the transformation and the hard work and input associated with it.
+Mrs Danvers represents an opportunity for the narrator to look deeper into her own soul and find the desires and wishes that are hidden there from the world.

 In the movie adaptations (1940, 1997, and 2020), this first encounter with Mrs Danvers is interpreted somewhat differently – mainly as an encounter with ‘dark and evil force’ that obstructs the entrance of the main heroine into her new life.

 What for the certain behavioural patterns of the character, perhaps one of the closest depictions of it can be found in Alfred Hitchcock’s adaptation of Rebecca (1940).
 He stays pretty close to the introduction scene of the book as intended by Daphne du Maurier.
 Hitchcock’s Mrs Danvers has dignity, strength, character and stamina.
-She stands out from the crowd of servants, appearing as a ‘hostess’ of Manderley not merely a shadow, as in the movie adaptations of 1997 and 2020, where Mrs Danvers is deprived of this role by the means of giving more prominence and importance to Maxim de Winter.
-One of such examples is Mrs Danvers’ welcoming speech on the arrival of Maxim de Winter and the main heroine to Manderley.
+She stands out from the crowd of servants, appearing as a ‘hostess’ of Manderley, not merely a shadow, as in the movie adaptations of 1997 and 2020, where Mrs Danvers is deprived of this role by the means of giving more prominence and importance to Mr de Winter.
+One of such examples is Mrs Danvers’ welcoming speech on the arrival of Mr de Winter and the narrator to Manderley.

-In the British TV series adaptation of 1997, the welcoming speech is made by Maxim de Winter, not Mrs Danvers.
+In the British TV series adaptation of 1997, the welcoming speech is made by Maximilian de Winter, not Mrs Danvers.
 He thanks the servants and then proceeds into the house where Mrs Danvers greets the couple.
-This gives her a secondary, non-important role of somebody who stands in the shadow of Maxim de Winter.
-Such portrayal of the housekeeper diverts attention to Maxim de Winter, assigning more prominence to him and, at the same time, giving the main heroine his ‘protection’.
+This gives her a secondary, non-important role of somebody who stands in the shadow of Mr de Winter.
+Such portrayal of the housekeeper diverts attention to Maximilian de Winter, assigning more prominence to him and, at the same time, giving the narrator his ‘protection’.

 Such mis-depictions of Mrs Danvers intentionally shifts focus and misinterprets the story and the behaviour of each of the characters.
-But mainly denies the main heroine a chance of possible transformation, presenting her as someone who need not to do any work on herself.
-Not that in the book she does much work either, but at least there she was offered a chance after chance to do so, and these ‘offers’ came from Mrs Danvers.
+But mainly denies the main heroine a chance of possible transformation, presenting her as someone who does not need to do any work on herself.
+Not that in the book she does much work either, but at least there she was offered a multitude of chances to do so, and these ‘offers’ mainly came from Mrs Danvers.